13 Common Pool Care Mistakes and How to Avoid Them

 Finally, improper pool brushing and scrubbing is another common pool maintenance mistake.

-Brushing your pool’s walls and floor is essential for removing algae and buildup that can harm your pool’s finish and water quality.
-To properly brush your pool, use a suitable brush for your pool’s surface and make sure to scrub all areas, including corners and crevices, at least once a week.
+Brushing your pool’s walls and floor is essential for removing algae and buildup that can harm its finish and water quality.
+To properly brush your pool, use a suitable brush for its surface and scrub all areas, including corners and crevices, at least once a week.

 Being vigilant with brushing and scrubbing can go a long way in keeping your pool in optimal condition.